This post may contain affiliate links. Please read our disclosure policy.

-a loaf of strawberry bread on a cutting board
+A loaf of sliced strawberry bread on a cutting board.

 See recipe card below this post for ingredient quantities and full instructions.